 Step 7: Pour the cinnamon brown sugar syrup over each apple dumpling.
 You want the sauce thick on the bottom of the pan as well.

 Step 8: Bake the apple dumplings for 40-45 minutes, depending on the size of the apples you use.
-If you notice the tops getting too brown, you can cover the apples with foil for the last 15 minutes to prevent them from burning.
+If you notice the tops getting too brown, cover the apples with foil for the last 15 minutes to prevent them from burning.

 - Add walnuts or pecans for some crunch to the middle of the apple core area.